downshiftorg/prophoto-test-drive/README.md

 ### Step 4: Database Backup Plugin

-Because ProPhoto 6 is still in beta, there is a chance that something could go wrong and you might need to restore a backup.
-If you choose to run P6 on your main production site, **you must be making regular backups of your database**.
+Because ProPhoto 6 is still in beta, things may be moving and changing and you might need to restore a backup.
+If you choose to run P6 on your main production site, **you should be making regular backups of your database**.
 If you are not already running a database backup plugin, follow these steps:

 1. Download [this plugin](https://github.com/matzko/wp-db-backup/archive/master.zip).
 2. In your WordPress admin area, go to "Plugins" > "Add New"